• Skip to primary navigation

 5. Finish the pasta.
 When everything is ready, add the drained pasta and broccoli to the ricotta sauce.
 Then, toss gently until everything is well coated.
 As you do this, stir in just enough of the reserved pasta cooking water to thin the ricotta sauce slightly (you may not need it all).
 This will help the sauce coat the pasta.
 Before serving, taste your pasta and add more salt and pepper, if necessary.

-Tip: If you don't have a microwave to heat the sauce, you have two other options.
-If your bowl is heat proof and large enough, you can place it over the pasta pot (basically, you're treating the bowl as a pot lid).
+PRO TIP: If you don't have a microwave, you have two options.
+Use a large heat proof bowl and place it over the pasta pot (basically, you're treating the bowl as a pot lid).
 As the water heats to a boil, the sauce will warm up, too.
-Once the water boils, remove the bowl of ricotta sauce and set it aside.
+Once the water boils, set the bowl aside to cook the pasta.
 Or you can warm the sauce gently in a large skillet (over medium-low heat), just until heated through.
-Use this method if you don't have a microwave or tall pot.

 Broccoli cooking in the pasta water.

-A photo collage showing how to prepare the ricotta pasta sauce.
+A collage of photos showing how to prepare ricotta pasta sauce.

 Related Recipes